Nicholas van Hoogstraten: Hamilton Palace (1985–present)

 Construction of the mansion began in 1985 and had cost around £40 million by 2006.
-The neoclassical palace features a copper dome and is larger than Buckingham Palace.
+The neoclassical palace features a copper dome.
 The enormous edifice is intended to house his private collection of art, currently stored in Switzerland, and includes a marble mausoleum he intends for himself.
 Under English law, perpetual trusts are only allowed in the upkeep of monuments and graves.
 By using the palace as a mausoleum, van Hoogstraten's trust would legally own the buildings and their fittings in perpetuity after his death.
 A large portion of his wealth has been transferred into a Bermudan trust for the upkeep of historic monuments.
 The structure of the mansion and ancillary buildings was largely in place, but van Hoogstraten fell out with architect Anthony Browne in 2000 and the site remained unfinished.
-Recent drone footage shows an abandoned building surrounded by scaffolding on which foliage is growing.
+Drone footage from 2022 shows an abandoned building surrounded by scaffolding on which foliage is growing.

 He was involved in a long-running dispute with the Ramblers' Association and a legal battle with the local authority over a right of way crossing the land around the mansion.
 In 1990, he had the public paths blocked with razor wire and a pile of discarded refrigerators.
 In 2000, he described his opponents in the case as being "a bunch of disenfranchised perverts".

 In 2002, a Ramblers' campaigner took legal action against a decision by the East Sussex county council to divert the 140-year old Framfield path which crosses Van Hoogstraten's estate resulting in the Court of Appeal finding against the council.
-Rarebargain, a company registered as owners of the land and connected to Van Hoogstraten, had earlier been fined £86,350 for neglecting to restore the right of way.
+Rarebargain, a company registered as owners of the land and connected to van Hoogstraten, had earlier been fined £86,350 for neglecting to restore the right of way.
 The fine was not paid and the company was then in the process of being wound up.
 After six court cases, the right of way was finally cleared in 2003 with the removal of a pair of industrial refrigeration units, half-a-dozen concrete piles, barbed wire and other impediments.

 When neighbours called for the property to be used for the homeless in early 2016, van Hoogstraten said in a statement: "The 'homeless' – the majority of whom are so by their own volition or sheer laziness – are one of the filthiest burdens on the public purse today.
 The chance of my offering an opportunity for them to occupy Hamilton Palace is just ludicrous."
 He also denied that the project had stalled, saying "Even the most moronic of peasants would be able to see from the pictures that we have been busy landscaping the grounds of the Palace."